Conditions Depression

 What are the symptoms of depression?

 People with depression experience a phase of deep sadness that can last for many weeks.
-Often, they do not see a way out.
-Depression can manifest itself in very different ways.
-The following indications are common:
+This is known as a “depressive episode”.
+Some typical signs of these episodes are listed below:

 Physical symptoms that can occur with depression: